darkreactions/ESCALATE_report/README.md

 ## Windows

 ### Custom Environment (Package List)
-Install the following python packages prior to use:
+Pip install the following python packages prior to use:
 - pandas, json, numpy, gspread, pydrive

+conda install -c conda-forge rdkit

 Please report any failures of the above message to the repo admins